-The Review repeatedly describes "peer and socio-cultural influence" as driving the increase in referrals.
-The theory that such factors influence gender identity development in youth originates from a single article that has been heavily corrected for numerous well-documented fatal flaws.
+from a single article that has been heavily corrected for numerous well-documented fatal flaws.
 Using sound methods, no link has been found between peer influence and gender identity development.
 A more plausible and appropriate explanation for the increase in referrals to gender-competent services exists: there is greater awareness and acceptance of gender diversity and improved access to effective medical care with insurance coverage.
 In some countries, including the UK per the Review's own data (Section 4), referrals to gender services are leveling off.
 Further, the Review's own data casts doubt on its claims about dramatically increasing referrals (Section 4).

 While coming out as transgender may come as a surprise to people in a young person's life, disclosure often occurs several years after a transgender person realizes their gender.
-A large study of 27,715 transgender adults found that gender identity disclosure predates one's knowledge of gender identity by an average of 14 years.
+A large study of 27,715 transgender adults found that one's knowledge of gender identity predates gender identity disclosure by an average of 14 years.
 Further, 40.8% of transgender adults reported realizing their gender identity after 10 years of age.
-A study of 173 adolescents under 16 years attending their first referral visit for hormone suppression or gender-affirming hormones found that the majority of participants (56.4%) had realized their gender identity within three years of their referral.
-Many factors have been analyzed to see if they correlate with recency of cites Boyd et al. (2022), an adult study which found that 8/41 participants ceased hormone therapy, half of whom reported "detransition" or a change in gender identity as a cause.
+A study of 173 adolescents under 16 years attending their first referral visit for puberty-pausing medication or gender-affirming hormones found that the majority of participants (56.4%) had realized their gender identity within three years of their referral.
+Many factors have been analyzed to see if they correlate with recency of gender knowledge, including having gender-supportive or transgender online friends.
+And despite the repeated concern that gender diversity amongst youth is somehow new, ethnographic and historical accounts of transgender youth date back to the 19th century, and further, transgender youth have sought medically affirming interventions since the 1920s.